for the Creative Clinician:

 Collaborate with a small group of colleagues to brainstorm alternative interventions applicable to an actual case put forward by a member of the group; and

 Identify principles for resolving ethical and clinical issues arising in your distinctive context of practice.

 Note: Attendance of the live training session confers credit of 1 Practicum Session required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Family-Focused Grief Therapy.

 Schema for recognizing intervention points in family-focused care.

 9am-12pm, PST: Portland, OR, which corresponds to 12-3pm in New York, 5-8pm in London, and 6-9pm in Amsterdam.

 The Zoom meeting link and the module materials will be emailed to all registrants in due course.

 GRIEF TRAINING FACULTY

-Robert A. Neimeyer, PhD, and Carolyn Ng, PsyD, serve as Director and Associate Director of the Portland Institute, and as principal trainers in the Certification tracks on Grief Therapy as Meaning Reconstruction (GTMR) and Family-Focused Grief Therapy (FFGT) respectively.
+Robert A. Neimeyer, PhD, and Carolyn Ng, PsyD, FT, serve as Director and Associate Director of the Portland Institute, and as principal trainers in the Certification tracks on Grief Therapy as Meaning Reconstruction (GTMR) and Family-Focused Grief Therapy (FFGT) respectively.
 With over 60 combined years in the practice and supervision of narrative and constructivist therapy, they have taught and consulted with hundreds of clinicians working in end-of-life and bereavement contexts in a dozen countries.
-Neimeyer has published 32 books on grief therapy and meaning reconstruction, including his forthcoming volume, New Techniques of Grief Therapy: Bereavement and Beyond, available from Routledge.
+Neimeyer has published 32 books on grief therapy and meaning reconstruction, including his latest volume, New Techniques of Grief Therapy: Bereavement and Beyond, available from Routledge.
 Ng’s most recent writing concerns meaning-oriented narrative reconstruction with bereaved families, with an emphasis on conversational approaches for fostering new meaning and action.